Boarding a cruise ship may feel like stepping onto Noah’s Ark.

 On a singles cruise, a block of cabins (or an entire boat) is designated for singles with hosted social activities planned to help them meet each other.

-With more people remaining single, the social stigma of traveling without a companion is fading and respect for independent travelers is growing.
-As a result, many single travelers are opting to cruise solo.
-Joanne Zito, a sales manager from Hollywood, Fla., has taken three solo cruises in the last three years.
+Joanne Zito, a sales manager from Hollywood, Fla., has taken several solo cruises.
 “I like to come and go as I please and unwind at my own pace when cruising,’’ she says.

 One of the greatest barriers to cruising alone has always been financial.
 Because cabins are typically designed to accommodate two people, passengers traveling alone are required to pay a “single supplement,’’ generally ranging from 25 to 100 percent more than the fare for one individual.

-“The barrier is more psychological than financial,’’ says travel agent Amber Blecker of Aurora, Colo., a CruiseOne franchise holder and founder of SoloCruiseResource.com who specializes in solo cruising.
-This rate structure is virtually the same one used by hotels, she explains.
+“The barrier is more psychological than financial,’’ says travel agent Amber Blecker of Aurora, Colo., a CruiseOne franchise holder and founder of SoloCruiseResource.com which specializes in solo cruising.
+She explains that this rate structure is virtually the same one hotels use.

 Blecker suggests that when assessing cost, consumers should focus on the bottom line relative to the cost of a land vacation.
 “If the price is acceptable, disregard the supplement and have a wonderful time,’’ she says.

 For those on tighter budgets or philosophically opposed to the inequity of the single supplement, there are several ways to minimize cost.

 Many lines, such as Avalon Waterways, Crystal Cruises, Regent Seven Seas, Silversea Cruises, and Uniworld Boutique River Cruises, advertise promotions throughout the year offering reduced single supplements, most often on luxury and river cruises.